 Coffee grounds are small and messy, and some may leak from the pod into the front chamber of your machine.
 Overtime, calcium and mold can also build up from the constant water and moisture in the pump and boiler.
 Descaling will clean out any coffee grounds in the front section and any calcium/mold/bacteria in the boiler and pump.
 Ideally, your machine should be descaled every month, but 2-3 months may be enough depending on how often your machine is used.
-Also, the quality and hardness of the water used is also a key factor in calcium build up.
-If you live in an area with hard water, we suggest using filtered water.

 How to descale your machine?